clulab/eidos/README.md

 # Connecting Eidos

+Output of Eidos can already be connected to other tools for visualization and modelling.
+Follow their links for details.

-## Indra
+## INDRA

+Eidos reading output (JSON-LD) can be visualized using [INDRA](https://github.com/sorgerlab/indra) and Jupyter notebooks.
+Here is an example.

+![alt text](/doc/delphi_example.png?raw=True")

 ## Delphi
-# Working with Eidos
-## Compiling

-This is a standard [sbt](https://www.scala-sbt.org/) project, so use the usual commands, e.g., `sbt compile` to compile or `sbt assembly` to create a jar file.
-`sbt runMain` can be used to run some of the example applications directly, as described below.
-To access Eidos from Java, add the assembled jar file(s) under `target/` to your $CLASSPATH.
-A file like `eidos-assembly-0.1.6-SNAPSHOT.jar` may suffice, depending on the build.
-If necessary, see `build.sbt` for a list of runtime dependencies.

-## Configuring
-## Optimizing
-## Translating
-## Integrating
-# Notes
-# License

-## How to compile the source code

-## How to use Eidos output

-### Visualizing Eidos output

-Eidos reading output can be visualized using [INDRA](https://github.com/sorgerlab/indra) and Jupyter notebooks.
-See below for an example.

-![alt text](/doc/delphi_example.png?raw=True")

-### Using Eidos output for modeling

 Events extracted using Eidos can be converted to [INDRA](https://github.com/sorgerlab/indra) Influence statements, which are